ellisp/ellisp.github.io/_posts/2016-01-30-hybrid-forecasts.md

 Prediction intervals for forecasts are well known to be [usually too narrow](http://robjhyndman.com/hyndsight/narrow-pi/).
 For example, one study found prediction intervals calculated to include the true results 95% of the time only get it right between 71% and 87% of the time (thanks to Hyndman again for making that result easily available on his blog).
 There are a number of contributing reasons but the main one is that the uncertainty in the model building and selection process is not adequately taken into account.
 Most methods of developing prediction intervals are in effect estimating a range of values conditional on the model being correct in the first place.
 As our models are only simplifications of reality we fail more often than we would if the model were exactly right.

 On a cursory glance, I couldn't find much discussion of how to produce a prediction interval from a forecast combination.
-Hyndman avoids referring the issue in the first post linked to above by making claims only about point estimates "If you only want point forecasts, that (average of ets and auto.arima) is the best approach available in the forecast package."
+Hyndman avoids referring the issue in the first post linked to above by making claims only about point estimates "If you only want point forecasts, that (average of `ets` and `auto.arima`) is the best approach available in the `forecast` package."
 [One paper I found](http://repository.upenn.edu/cgi/viewcontent.cgi?article=1005&context=marketing_papers) makes the common sense suggestion of taking averages of the prediction intervals from the component models.
 But if the original prediction intervals are too narrow, is averaging them going to help?

 Forecasting makes me nervous, and in my day job when the reality is noticeably different from the forecast points it causes problems.
 I'd like there to be much more focus on the range of prediction intervals in communicating forecasts, and I'd like that range to be accurate or if anything slightly conservative (eg I'd be happier for 83% of observations to come inside my 80% prediction interval than for 77%).

 ## Introducing hybridf()
-I like combining auto.arima() and ets() for a quick, effective hybrid forecast that is probably as good as can be hoped for with a univariate series.
-In fact, it's the sort of thing that could easily be done thousands of times in a day so to make it more convenient I created a function hybridf() that does this for me in R and produces an object of class "forecast".
+I like combining `auto.arima()` and `ets()` for a quick, effective hybrid forecast that is probably as good as can be hoped for with a univariate series.
+In fact, it's the sort of thing that could easily be done thousands of times in a day so to make it more convenient I created a function `hybridf()` that does this for me in R and produces an object of class `forecast`.
 This means that I can fit a forecast with one line of code and that other functionality Hyndman developed for that class, like the standard forecast plot, can be used on the resulting object.
 Here it is in action with the monthly time series of accidental deaths in the USA from 1973 to 1978, used in Brockwell and Davis' 1991 <i>Time Series: Theory and Methods</i> and one of R's in-built datasets.
 {% highlight R lineanchors %}
 library(devtools)
 install_github("robjhyndman/forecast") # development version needed sorry